aizad98/Three.js-project/README.md

 The page will respond to mouse movements and input through orbital control.

 ## 🔧##Customization :
-**3D Surface:** Modify the geometry, material, or color in main.js to change the look and feel of the 3D surface.
+- **3D Surface:** Modify the geometry, material, or color in main.js to change the look and feel of the 3D surface.
-**Raycasting Behavior:** Customize the interaction response to mouse movements by adjusting the raycaster settings in main.js.
+- **Raycasting Behavior:** Customize the interaction response to mouse movements by adjusting the raycaster settings in main.js.
-**dat.GUI Options:** Add more parameters or controls in main.js for further customization.
+- **dat.GUI Options:** Add more parameters or controls in main.js for further customization.
-**Animations:** Use GSAP to fine-tune the color transitions and hover effects.
+- **Animations:** Use GSAP to fine-tune the color transitions and hover effects.

 ## 🤝 Contributing
 Feel free to submit issues or pull requests.
 Contributions are welcome!

+## 🤝 Contact Me:
+Feel free to contact me on email: abobakardawood901@gmail.com